Tollanw/Intelligent-Tree/README_requests.md

 ### Request: /api/speech (under development)
 ```
+Takes text as parameter.
+Text should be a string.
-Returns a valid answer two a information question about the tree.
+Returns a valid answer for the input
+The returnvalue is a string and can be:
+  - A joke
+  - Information about the tree
+  - Greeting
+  - And more
 You need to be logged in to use this request.
-Can also returns jokes and more….
 ```